aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-jpg/_index.md

 {{% alert  title="Tip" color="primary" %}}

-To see how Aspose.Slides API handles PPT/PPTX to JPG conversion, you may want to try [**Aspose.Slides Converter**](https://products.aspose.app/slides/conversion).
+To see how Aspose.Slides converts PowerPoint to JPG, you may want to try these free online converters: PowerPoint [PPTX to JPG](https://products.aspose.app/slides/conversion/pptx-to-jpg) and [PPT to JPG](https://products.aspose.app/slides/conversion/ppt-to-jpg).

 {{% /alert %}}